 The Greenwood CLI will aim to support development for all modern web standards and file types out of the box, in addition to markdown.
-Otherwise, additional languages and tools can be added to extend the core development experience using Greenwood's plugin system.
-In fact, Greenwood even maintains a few of its own to help you get started!
+Otherwise, Greenwood can be extended through plugins.
+In fact, Greenwood even maintains a few of its own plugins to help you get started!
 In this way the Greenwood team aims to keep a strong focus on a core experience that everyone will benefit from no matter what their building, while allowing a DIY / BYOP (bring your own plugin) workflow that anyone can use.

-For when transpilation is desired (Babel, PostCSS), Greenwood recommends using an "evergreen build" approach that ensures that the code delivered to users is as modern as modern as possible, with the least amount of processing and tranformations applied.
-Greenwood has two plugins that already support taking advantage of the two amazing tools that makes this all possible; Browserslist and caniuse.com.
+Greenwood aims to support all modern evergreen browsers out of the box and so advocates for a bundleless, untranspiled workflow by default.
+For when transpilation is needed (Babel, PostCSS), Greenwood recommends using an "evergreen build" approach that ensures that the code delivered to users is as modern as modern as possible, with the least amount of processing and transformations applied.
+Greenwood has two plugins that already supports this recommending by taking advantage of two a great tools; Browserslist and caniuse.com.

 Using the above tools and leveraging their respective

 env presets available, essentially, Browserlist will query CanIUse data to determine, based on the browser query provided, what features are / aren't needed for transpilation.
 This in turn allows Babel and PostCSS to intelligently transpile only what's needed for the features that are missing from the browser you are targeting, thus ensuring an "evergreen" experience for users and developers.
 Nice. 😎